jumpinjackie/fdotoolbox/Doc/userdoc/errata.rst

 Documentation Errata
 ====================

-This section includes a summary of changes to the documentation for this release of FDO Toolbox
+This section includes a high-level summary of changes to the documentation for this release of FDO Toolbox

 v1.4.0
 ------